Student Accountability Process

 Navigating the Process

-Once a report has been received, Policy, Accountability, and Critical Events (PACE) will review the report to determine if there is reasonable cause to believe the Standards of Conduct or University policies have been violated.
+When a report is received, a PACE team member will review the report to determine if there is reasonable cause to believe the Standards of Conduct or University policies were violated.
 If so, students can expect the following to occur:

-1 Notice: A letter will be sent to the student’s University email address outlining that a report has been received alleging behavior that potentially violates the Standards of Conduct or University policies.
-The letter will include steps the student must take to resolve the report, which may include scheduling a meeting with PACE.
+Request to Meet.
+PACE will send a message to the student’s University email address notifying them that a report was received alleging behavior that potentially violates the Standards of Conduct or University policies.
+The message will include important next steps the student must take to address the report, which may include scheduling a meeting with a PACE team member.

-2 Meeting: If a meeting is requested, the student will schedule a meeting with PACE to discuss the report.
-The goals of this meeting are as follows:
+Meeting.
+If a meeting is requested, the student will promptly schedule one with PACE to discuss the report.
+The goals of this meeting are:

-• Discuss the Report: Details of the report will be shared with the student, and the student will have the opportunity to share their perspective on information in the report.
+• Discuss the Report.
+Details of the report will be provided to the student, and the student will have an opportunity to share their perspective on the matter.

-• Share Resources: Appropriate supportive resources will be shared with the student.
+• Share Resources.
+Appropriate supportive resources will be shared with the student.
+This may include a referral to Care and Support Services, Counseling and Psychological Services, WahooWell, or other resources as appropriate.

-3 Resolution: Following the meeting, PACE will determine if the report will be resolved through informal resolution or formal resolution.
-Reports involving serious or recurring violations of the Standards of Conduct or University policies are typically ineligible for informal resolution.
+Resolution.
+During and following the meeting, a PACE team member will consider if the report may be resolved informally.
+Informal resolution is typically appropriate for first time, less serious incidents.
+Reports involving serious or recurring violations of the Standards of Conduct or University policies generally are ineligible for informal resolution.

-• Informal Resolution: The student will enter an agreement with PACE where they accept responsibility for their actions, agree to abide by community expectations, and commit to participating in educational interventions.
-If the student honors such an agreement, no disciplinary record will result.
+• Informal Resolution.
+Through discussion with a PACE team member, a student may choose to accept responsibility for their actions, agree to abide by community expectations, and – if appropriate to the situation – commit to participating in educational interventions.
+If the student satisfactorily completes this process, the matter is concluded and no disciplinary record will result.

-• Formal Resolution: The student will be referred to the Honor Committee or University Judiciary Committee for adjudication.
-More details regarding formal resolution processes can be found on each committee’s website.
+• Formal Resolution.
+The student will be referred to the Honor Committee or UJC for adjudication.
+More details regarding the formal resolution processes can be found on each committee’s website.
 If there is a finding of responsibility by either committee, a disciplinary record will result.

-If at any point you have any questions about the Student Accountability Process, please contact PACE at [email protected].
+If you have any questions about the Student Accountability Process, please contact PACE at [email protected].

 Amnesty through Responsible Action

+Safety is our highest priority.
 The University encourages students to act responsibly by calling Emergency Medical Services (EMS) for themselves or others when there is an alcohol or other drug emergency.
-Accordingly, the University will provide amnesty to students for minor policy violations (e.g., illicit use of alcohol or other drugs) when students do the following or the following is done for them:
+Accordingly, the University will offer amnesty to students for minor policy violations (e.g., use of alcohol or drugs) when students do the following or the following is done for them:

 Care for fellow students by staying with them until EMS or University officials arrive.

-Cooperate with EMS and University officials if they ask you questions, request more information, or seek your assistance.
+Cooperate with EMS and University officials if they ask questions, request more information, or seek assistance.

-Amnesty is not intended to shield or protect students who repeatedly violate or engage in serious violations of University policies.
-In such cases, the University reserves the right to hold students accountable on a case-by-case basis.
+Amnesty is not intended to shield students who repeatedly violate or engage in serious violations of University policies.
+In such cases, the University reserves the right to take appropriate action based upon the circumstances of each case.

 Important Topics